yanukadeneth99/Truedrop/frontend/README.md

-# Truedrop Web front-end
+# Truedrop Web Frontend

-Developed using Next JS and Thirdweb
+Developed using Next JS and Figma